 Complication(s)This section has been translated automatically.

-- Coronary heart disease: Recent evidence suggests that psoriasis is an independent risk factor for coronary heart disease.
-Only 40% of psoriatics are free of coronary calcifications compared to 72% of the control group with non-psoriatics.
-Moreover, among psoriatics, the proportion of severe calcifications and stenoses as well as of myocardial infarctions is much higher than among non-psoriatics.
-An analogous risk spectrum, which is reduced during therapy with TNF-alpha blockers, is also found in patients with rheumatoid arthritis.
+Coronary heart disease: Recent evidence suggests that psoriasis is an independent risk factor for coronary heart disease.
+Only 40% of psoriatics are free of coronary artery calcifications compared with 72% of the control group of non-psoriatics.
+Moreover, among psoriatics, the proportion of severe calcifications and stenoses as well as of myocardial infarctions is much higher than in non-psoriatics.
+An analogous risk spectrum, which is reduced under therapy with TNF-alpha blockers, is also found in patients with rheumatoid arthritis.

-- Obesity: An increased BMI as well as an increased abdominal and hip circumference is significantly increased in psoriatics.
+Obesity: Significantly increased BMI and increased abdominal and hip circumference in psoriatics.

-- Celiac disease: In a larger collective, antibodies against a tissue transglutaminase could be detected in 4% of psoriatic patients (non-psoriatic control collective 0.4%).
-Gluten-free diet also leads to an improvement of psoriasis.
+Celiac disease: In a larger collective, antibodies against a tissue transglutaminase could be detected in 4% of psoriatic patients (non-psoriatic control collective 0.4%).
+Gluten-free diet also leads to improvement of psoriasis.